lstatler/lstatler/README.md

-M.S. in Business Analytics at the University of Iowa Tippie College of Business Iowa Baseball Data Analyst
+M.S. in Business Analytics at the University of Iowa Tippie College of Business \n Iowa Baseball Data Analyst
 Interests include combining sports and data together
 <!---